Repository of naturalistic data collection protocols, methods and techniques

 Naturalistic data, essential for the development of knowledge on biodiversity and for the preservation of natural heritage, is produced by many actors and in heterogeneous ways.
 From opportunistic contacts, monitoring or inventories, within the framework of national programs or local studies, the data collected meet specific objectives and present limits of use which should be taken into account.
 Knowing as precisely as possible the methods for acquiring naturalistic data is essential to better manage and use this information.

 As part of the structuring of knowledge on biodiversity by the SINP, the CAMPanule project (CAtalogue of Methods and Protocols) aims to identify and characterize the techniques, methods and protocols for acquiring naturalistic data in France.
 By constituting a shared reference list, which can be used when entering naturalistic observations, this catalog can help harmonize the description of the data collection methods, and thus facilitate the analysis and mobilization of the knowledge produced.
-Upstream of production, when developing a methodology, having a reference catalog can also enlighten operators on the diversity of existing methods, their characteristics and constraints.
+Upstream of production, when developing a methodology, having a reference catalog can also enlighten operators on the diversity of existing resources, their characteristics and constraints.

 Example of a collection technique: installation of an entomological trap of the "Malaise" type. � Laura Savio

-The catalog is developed in the form of a database which makes it possible to describe standardized information on each technique, method or protocol identified.
+The CAMPanule catalog is developed in the form of a database which makes it possible to describe standardized information on each technique, method or protocol identified.
 This information concerns in particular the objectives, the targets, the implementation methods and necessary means, the territory of application, etc., and makes it possible to develop searches by criteria in the catalog.
 Bibliographic references and access links to documents describing precisely the methods are also banked.

 Temporary versions and working documents are available on the project website .
 A preliminary list of protocols (v0.9) is also made available in the national SINP metadata entry application, which can be used when describing the data sets.